 Pasadena is entrenched in our popular culture.
 Jan and Dean sang about the “Little Old Lady from Pasadena”; over the years millions have watched the annual Tournament of Roses New Year parade; football fans follow the Rose Bowl Game; and The Big Bang Theory devotees know Pasadena as the home of Leonard, Sheldon, and Penny.
 Aside from its esteemed place in our culture, Pasadena attracts many residents due to its elegant established neighborhoods, historic and hip downtown, famed architecture, clean industries, sophisticated arts, great year-round weather, and proximity to Los Angeles.
+And moving into any one of the neighborhoods is much easier with a reliable Pasadena moving company.

 There’s a strong science and technology presence in Pasadena, as it’s home to the Jet Propulsion Laboratory and the California Institute of Technology.
 Old Town Pasadena is home to many intriguing boutiques, bars, and restaurants – perfect for a night out on the town or to do some weekend shopping.
 And for a bit of esoteric info, six species of naturalized parrots add vibrant color and sound to the Pasadena environment.